status-im/specs/status-whisper-mailserver-spec.md

 In order to use a Mailserver, a given node needs to connect to it directly, i.e. add the Mailserver as its peer and mark it as trusted.
 This means that the Mailserver is able to send direct p2p messages to the node instead of broadcasting them.
-Effectively, it knows which topics the node is interested in, when it is online as well as many metadata like IP address.
+Effectively, it will have access to the bloom filter of topics that the user is interested in, when it is online as well as many metadata like IP address.

 ### Denial-of-service